Elemental Diet Powder Recipes for After Your Gut Reset

 - To replace all solid food for 1–4 days to reset gut health.

-- As a sole source of nutrition for 1–3 weeks as a remedy for potential bacterial/fungal overgrowths (for this, you have to have medical supervision).
+- As a sole source of nutrition for 1–3 weeks as a remedy for bacterial/fungal overgrowths (for this, you have to have medical supervision).

 - On an as-needed basis as a gut-friendly meal replacement (replacing one or two of your daily meals).